In this chapter:

 MMR vaccination when aged under 12 months

-A dose of MMR (called MMR0 [zero]) may be recommended for infants aged 6–11 months during measles outbreaks if cases are occurring in the very young (see section 12.8).
-These children still require a further two doses of MMR at ages 12 months (given at least four weeks after previous dose) and 15 months because their immune response and long-term protection from measles is less when the vaccine is given at a younger age.[34, 35] Any recommendations in this regard will be made by the local medical ofﬁcer of health and the Ministry of Health based on local epidemiology.
+A dose of MMR (called MMR0 [zero]) may be recommended for infants aged 4–11 months during measles outbreaks for pre-exposure prophylaxis (for post-exposure prophylaxis and HNIG use see section 12.8).
+These children still require a further two doses of MMR at ages 12 months (given at least four weeks after previous dose) and 15 months because their immune response and long-term protection from measles is less when the vaccine is given at a younger age.[34, 35] This is because the seroconversion rate is lower when MMR is administered to an infant aged under 11 months.
+Any recommendations in this regard will be made by the local medical ofﬁcer of health and the Ministry of Health based on local epidemiology.

 Two doses of documented MMR (at least four weeks apart) are recommended and funded for any child, adolescent or adult who is known to be susceptible to one or more of the three diseases.